-- instead of thyme, fresh rosemary would also be great!
+- Instead of thyme, fresh rosemary would also be great!

-Other recipes with chanterelle mushroom that you may like:
+Other recipes with chanterelle mushroom that you may like

-- creamy chanterelle sauce
+- chanterelle soup

 - buckwheat risotto with chicken, chanterelles, zucchini, and sun-dried tomatoes

-- 6.5 oz pasta (I used spaghetti) 180g
+- 6.5 oz (180g) pasta I used spaghetti

 - 2 tablespoons olive oil